-Best known as a background singer and dancer for Madonna, De Lory has continued to make her presence felt as a soloist and a member of Bliss, the duo that she shares with cellist Cameron Stone.
-Her second solo single, "Just a Dream," written by Madonna who sang harmony vocals, became a Top Ten dance hit.
+Best known as a background singer and dancer for Madonna, Donna De Lory has continued to make her presence felt as a soloist and a member of Bliss, the duo that she shares with cellist Cameron Stone.
+Her second solo single, "Just a Dream," written by Madonna (who sang harmony vocals), became a Top Ten dance hit.

 De Lory was born to sing.
-Her great-grandfather was a professor of music, a violinist and a singer.
-Her grandfather played upright bass and cello for the Warner Brothers Studio Orchestra.
+Her great-grandfather was a professor of music, a violinist, and a singer.
+Her grandfather played upright bass and cello for the Warner Bros.
+Studio Orchestra.
 Her mother was a singer and dancer.
 Her father, Al De Lory, played keyboards on recording sessions for Phil Spector and the Beach Boys and produced albums by Glen Campbell and the Lettermen.
 Her brother, Alan, is a screenwriter and poet.

-At the age of eight, De Lory sang on children's albums for the Walt Disney Studios and was heard on the tune "It's a Small World," featured on a ride at Disneyland and Disney World.
-She also sang on commercials for McDonald's, Mattel and Eastman Kodak.
-Although she moved with her father and brother to Nashville at the age of fifteen following the death of her mother from breast cancer, she returned to southern California to pursue a career in music.
+At the age of eight, De Lory sang on children's albums for Walt Disney and was heard on the tune "It's a Small World," featured on a ride at Disneyland and Disney World.
+She also sang on commercials for McDonald's, Mattel, and Eastman Kodak.
+Although she moved with her father and brother to Nashville at the age of 15 following the death of her mother from breast cancer, she returned to Southern California to pursue a career in music.
 While she helped to form a band, the Danny Peck Collective, De Lory's greatest break came when Madonna's manager, Pat Leonard, heard her demo tape of her song "Open Your Heart" and hired her to sing and dance on Madonna's Who's That Girl tour in 1987.
 She subsequently appeared on Madonna's Blonde Ambition tour in 1990.
-She appeared in Madonna's film Truth or Dare filmed during the Blonde Ambition tour.
-De Lory toured as a background vocalist for Belinda Carlisle, Julian Lennon, Carly Simon, Carole King, Kim Carnes and Ray Parker, Jr. in 1988.
+She appeared in Madonna's movie Truth or Dare, filmed during the Blonde Ambition tour.
+De Lory also toured as a background vocalist for Belinda Carlisle, Julian Lennon, Carly Simon, Carole King, Kim Carnes, and Ray Parker, Jr. in 1988.